 Our subnets will have a /24 and I also created a NAT gateway in our public subnet so our services can talk to each other.

-Now that we have our VPC and Subnets up, let's create a VPC Endpoint!
-Why a VPC Endpoint? well anything in our private subnet can talk to our S3 bucket securely without using the Internet Gateway which is a public communication.
-We don't want any sensitive information going through the internet first so why not keep it internal.
+Now that we have our VPC and Subnets, let's create a VPC Endpoint!
+Why a VPC Endpoint? well, anything in our private subnet can talk to our S3 bucket securely without using the Internet Gateway which is a public communication.
+We don't want any sensitive information going through the internet first so why not keep it internal?

 There's an awesome medium article Ashish Patel wrote that goes into more detail.
 You check it out here.